 This historical square which was once a Persian Garden called Naqsh-e-Jahan has survived many dynasties, from the Timurids and Aq Qoyunlus to Seljuks, Safavids, Qajars and Pahlavis.
 If it could speak, it could narrate a story about all the things it has been through.
 But given the circumstances, we are honoured to tell you the story on its behalf.

-The Great Shah-Abbas I- 5th Safavid king, celebrated the first days of his ruling by expanding “Darb-e-Kooshk” square in Naqshe-e-Jahan garden and changing its name to “Shah Square”.
-According to Jean Chardin, famous French jeweller and traveller, more than fifty thousand lights illuminated the square, during those celebrations.
+The Great Shah-Abbas I the 5th Safavid king, celebrated the first days of his rule by expanding the “Darb-e-Kooshk” square in Naqshe-e-Jahan Garden and changing its name to “Shah Square”.
+According to Jean Chardin, a famous French jeweller and traveller, more than fifty thousand lights illuminated the square, during those celebrations.
 Imagine the celebratory feeling it would convey to the public!

 Adding Sheikh Lotfoallah Mosque to this precious collection brought light and colour to the square.
-With its one of a kind architecture and beautiful tilings, it still leaves people gazing at its sky-blue-lemon tiles.
+With its one-of-a-kind Iranian Islamic architecture and beautiful tilings, it still leaves people gazing at its sky-blue-lemon tiles.
 Sunshine at different times of day makes the tiles look different in colour.
 The eye-catching collaboration of light and colour during sunrise and sunset brings out two different verses of the Quran at sunrise and sunset.
 One refers to the sun and the other refers to the moon.

 There’s no way you’re going to miss this eye-catching piece of jewel on the eastern side of the square.
 On a side note, the distinguishing characteristic of this mosque from the other mosques is that it doesn’t have any minarets, which is religiously odd in terms of architecture.

 Qeysarieh Bazaar and its beautiful portal is the gate to another world.
-Leading to a mercantile side of Isfahan, consisting of various rows each called by their own names with the prefix of “Rasteh”.
+Leading to a mercantile side of Isfahan, consisting of various rows each called by their own names with the prefix “Rasteh”.
 Rasteh Samovar, Makhlas, Shaleh and etc. As a part of Isfahan’s Grand Bazaar, this bazaar holds a very special place.
-Qeysarieh Bazaar which used to be a three storey bazaar is currently reduced to two floors.
-However, it still remains as one of the most privileged Bazaars of Iran.
+Qeysarieh Bazaar which used to be a three-storey bazaar is currently reduced to two floors.
+However, it still remains one of the most privileged Bazaars in Iran.

 Friday markets of Shah Square were one of the famous markets and it was people’s favourite hangout.
 It provided them with the opportunity to sell things and find whatever it was that they needed.

-Shah square is still regarded as an “Iranian Square” template.
+Shah Square is still regarded as an “Iranian Square” template.
 But that’s not it!
-The multipurpose utilization of the square and coexisting of mercantile, religious and governmental buildings alongside each other are its prominent characteristics.
+The multipurpose utilization of the square and coexistence of mercantile, religious and governmental buildings alongside each other is its prominent characteristics.
 These buildings have not only complemented one another but have peacefully neighboured each other all throughout history.